WilhelmusLab/ice-floe-tracker-pipeline/README.md

    - [ ] `conda env create -f ./config/ift-env.yaml`
    - [ ] `conda activate ift-env`

-3. Make sure you have registered for an account with `space-track.org` and exported your SOIT credentials as an environment variable on Oscar as outlined in in the [SOIT integration](#soit-integration) section.
+3. Make sure you have registered for an account with `space-track.org` and exported your SOIT credentials as an environment variable on Oscar as outlined in the [SOIT integration](#soit-integration) section.

 4. Prepare the runtime environment

     Cylc will use software dependencies inside a Singularity container to fetch images and satellite times from external APIs.
-   - [ ] It is a good idea to reset the Singularity cache dir as specified [here](https://docs.ccv.brown.edu/oscar/singularity-containers/building-images)
+   - [ ] It is a good idea to reset the Singularity cache dir to `scratch` as specified [here](https://docs.ccv.brown.edu/oscar/singularity-containers/building-images).
+Images take up a lot of space and `scratch` gets cleaned regularly.

    - [ ] first populate the `flow.cylc` file by running:
    ```python